CelineWW/FoodMart_Media_Campaign/README.md

  ## Summary
     - Membership Card tiers are strongly linked with customer demographics.
          With deep learning model, we can predict Membership Card with accuracy of 0.970.
+The model here is binary classification.
+Deep Neural Network MultiClass Classification will be a better choice for this prediction.
          With random forest model, prediction accuracy can be up to 0.982.
          Advertising of Membership Card tiers should be targeted via segmentation.